SchooiCodes/smt/README.md

 - and many more, all from the command line!

 Note: You may notice that github says that 30% of this is in Python.
 That is not true.
 I wrote about 300 lines to make a Discord nukebot in python.
 It is more like 15%.
 The multitool itself and the tools are mostly written in batch and Powershell.

+Requirements
+-

+No libraries required, since this is made in batch.
+The only requirement is Windows 10+

 Installation
 -